Veggie Shares CSA

 How do Vacation Days work?

-In order to use a vacation day we request that you notify us by email at least two weeks before you go away.
+In order to use a vacation day we request that you notify us by writing in our scheduling book at CSA or sending an email at least two weeks before you go away.
 And of course, if you are available to pick up every week you do not need to use vacation days.

 When and Where do I pick up my veggies?

-If you miss your Guelph pick-up you can come to the farm the following day to pick-up your share.
+If you miss your pick-up you can call or text (NO EMAILS) the next morning to arrange a late share.
+You can come to the farm the following day to pick-up your share or we can pack it to go to the Guelph Market.
 We ask a $5 late-boxing fee as it takes time for us to box up your share.
 If you do not indicate that you would like to pick up a late-box we try our best to donate the produce.
 Remember, you can send a friend to pick-up your share anytime you can’t make it.

 Sliding Scale Pricing: We understand that eating organic and local can be expensive, so we provide some flexibility in our pricing.
 If you are able to pay the higher price (or somewhere in between) please do so!